Kings vs. Rockets Player Props Betting Odds

 |AST

-- Sabonis has averaged 5.7 assists per game this year, 2.8 less than his prop bet on Saturday (8.5).
+- Sabonis has averaged 5.7 assists per game this season, 1.8 less than his prop bet on Monday (7.5).

 Get Sabonis gear at Fanatics!